Social Security Administration

 5/06

-Frank Bisignano is confirmed by the Senate as Commissioner of the Social Security Administration
+Frank Bisignano is confirmed by the Senate to be the new Commissioner of the Social Security Administration, replacing Leland Dudek who was serving as the acting commissioner.

 5/14

-Many of the Social Security offices are in disarray, unable to buy paper for printers or shred documents because DOGE's $1 limit on expense cards means that fewer than a dozen staff in SSA are able to authorize office expenses for all 1300 field offices.
+Due to DOGE imposing a government-wide restriction on expense cards, many of the Social Security offices are in disarray, unable to do common office tasks like buying paper for printers or shredding documents.
+There are a few shared purchase cards for the agency, but fewer than a dozen staff in SSA are able to authorize office expenses for all 1300 field offices.

 5/16